-BA Music: Instrumental Jazz
+BA Music: Jazz Studies

 The Jazz Studies program is a comprehensive study of jazz from academic and performance perspectives.
 It offers a strong foundation in improvisation, jazz history, theory, composition and arranging, and ensemble performance.